 Your clients have separate accounts for money they want to use for specific purposes: checking accounts, 401(k) retirement accounts, 529 college savings accounts.
 What about their charitable giving?

-A charitable giving account, also known as a donor-advised fund, is an attractive alternative to a private foundation, offering more flexibility, confidentiality and maximum tax benefits.
-In addition, you or your client's financial advisor can manage the assets in the account through our Financial Advisor Program.
+A donor-advised fund is essentially a charitable giving account.
+It is an attractive alternative to a private foundation, offering more flexibility, confidentiality and maximum tax benefits.
+In addition, you or your client's financial advisor can manage the assets in the donor-advised fund through our Financial Advisor Program.

 Is there a minimum dollar amount required to open a donor-advised fund?

 There's no minimum dollar amount required to open a fund; your clients can establish a fund with any balance that's comfortable to them.
 There are also no minimums for gifts to the fund or grants out of the fund.
 In addition, there's no minimum balance required to participate in the Financial Advisor Program.